astropy/astroquery/docs/hips2fits/hips2fits.rst

 order to produce a progressive hierarchical sky map describing the whole survey.
 Please refer to the `IVOA paper <http://www.ivoa.net/documents/HiPS/20170519/REC-HIPS-1.0-20170519.pdf>`_ for more info.

-Given an astropy user-defined WCS with an HiPS name (see the list of valid HiPS names hosted in CDS `here <http://aladin.unistra.fr/hips/list>`_), hips2fits will return you the corresponding FITS image (JPG/PNG output formats are also implemented).
+Given an astropy user-defined WCS with a HiPS name, hips2fits will return you the corresponding FITS image (JPG/PNG output formats are also implemented).

+See the list of valid HiPS names hosted in CDS `here <http://aladin.unistra.fr/hips/list>`_.
+It is also possible to use :meth:`astroquery.cds.CdsClass.find_datasets` to retrieve the list of HiPSes matching an expression (e.g. \*HST\* will return the names of the HST surveys HiPSes).

 This package implements two methods: